Mark McGwire‘s name may as well be synonymous with two words: home runs and steroids.

 The former slugger became eligible for Hall of Fame voting in 2007 and needed 75 percent of the ballots to earn induction.
 Ten years later (the maximum a player can remain on it), he was taken off the ballot.
 The closest he came to induction was 23.7 percent in 2010.

 Where Is Mark McGwire Now?

 The 56-year-old McGwire returned to baseball in 2010 as the Cardinals hitting coach under Tony La Russa.
-He remained in that position until 2013, when he took the same role with the Los Angeles Dodgers, where he could be closer to his family in Shady Canyon Irvine, California.
+He won another World Series ring and remained in that position until 2013, when he took the same role with the Los Angeles Dodgers, where he could be closer to his family in Shady Canyon Irvine, California.